ispaure/migration-chatgpt-to-lmstudio/README.md

-# ChatGPT → LM Studio Conversation Exporter
+# Migrate ChatGPT Conversations to LM Studio

 This script converts a `conversations.json` export from ChatGPT into **LM Studio–compatible** conversation files.
 Each conversation is written as `<timestamp>.conversation.json` in the LM Studio format so that they can be directly moved to the `conversations` folder of LM Studio.